 I got most of the skills required to create this design from the The Complete Book of Chalk Lettering book.
 I am really enjoying it :).

-Next up are some lettering tips on what I learned over the past two weeks.Full disclosure: I personally own and use all of these materials.
-If you buy anything using my links, Amazon will pay me a small commission (no cost to you - thank you for your support).
-But if you prefer to shop elsewhere, no problem!
+Next up are some lettering tips on what I learned over the past two weeks.Full disclosure: I personally own and use all of these.
+If you buy anything using my links, Amazon will pay me a small commission (no cost to you - thank you!).
+But if you normally shop somewhere else, it's totally ok too.

 How to Make Lettering Designs Interesting

 - When positioning the word on the line, count the number of letters in the word.
 Then figure out which is the middle letter, and draw that letter first.
 Draw other letters around it.
 This way the word will be centred and none of the letters would get squished.